johnjago/johnjago.com/README.md

 # johnjago.com

-Plain HTML and CSS, along with a script to do the dirty work.
+Plain HTML, CSS, and JS, along with a script to do the dirty work.

-# License
+## License

 CC0